scramjetorg/platform-docs/templates/README.md

 This application package template contains files:

-- **package.json** - function of this file is similar to `package.json` file in [JavaScript template](##Work-with-JavaScript-(Node.js)) with a small but :exclamation: **VERY IMPORTANT** :exclamation: difference is that the entry file given in `"main"` property must be typed in without any extension, like in the example below.
-This is because this `package.jason` will be copied into the `dist` directory, which eventually will be archived into a `.tar.gz` format and sent to the STH.
+- **package.json** - function of this file is similar to `package.json` file in [JavaScript template](##Work-with-JavaScript-(Node.js)) with a small but ❗**VERY IMPORTANT**❗ difference.
+The file given in `"main"` property must be typed in without any extension, like in the example below.
+This is because this `package.json` will be copied into the `dist` directory, which eventually will be archived into a `.tar.gz` format and sent to the STH.

 ```json
 {